 This includes any fatty ingredients like shortening, butter, and oil.
 However, not all oil and butter is created equal.
 That’s why the recipe usually indicates which kind exactly was used in this particular case.
 For example, if you decide to substitute canola oil in place of regular butter in a recipe, you would have to use ¾ of oil for each cup of butter.

 Hypothesis: Substituting shortening for coconut oil in our cookie recipe will not have an effect on appearance.

 Eggs perform many important functions.
 They solidify, emulsify, and leaven.
 As egg proteins heat, they unravel, realign, and give structure to the cookies.
 During creaming in a blender, eggs act as emulsifiers, helping fats and water-based liquids to mingle.
-The beating action also helps eggs to form air bubbles, which give cookies an extra lift.
+The beating action also helps eggs to form air bubbles, which gives cookies an extra lift.

 Possible experiment question:

 - Does varying the number of eggs in our experiment (0, 1, and 2) change the taste of cookies?
-Note: don’t worry, you’re not going to waste food.
+Note: don’t worry; you’re not going to waste food.
 The “failed” cookies are pretty edible, except for the zero eggs batch.
 We didn’t like that at all.

 In our recipe, salt is not just a flavor agent; it helps strengthen the dough.